netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

 ##  The Schedule YANG Module

-   This module defines a common schedule YANG module.
+   The schedule YANG module is designed to be a reusuable module.
 It is inspired from the "period of time" and "recurrence rule" format defined in
    {{?RFC5545}}.

    This module is defined as a standalone module rather than as part of the UCL with the intention that the time/date definition can be reused.
+The module can be reused in other contexts than ACL policy enforcement.

    {{schedule-tree}} provides an overview of the tree structure of the "ietf- schedule" module.